wuchalejs/wuchale/README.md

 concatenates and renders — no regex, replace, or complex logic.
 And the compiled bundles are as small as possible, they don't even have keys.

-### 🔁 HMR & Dev Translations Live updates during development.
+### 🔁 Optional HMR & Dev Translations Live updates during development.

-Translation files and source changes trigger updates instantly — including optional Gemini-based auto-translation.
+Translation files and source changes can trigger updates instantly — including optional Gemini-based auto-translation.
 This means you can write the code in English and have it shown in another language in the browser while in dev mode.